inventree/inventree-docs/docs/start/config.md

 ### Static File Storage

-By default, static files are stored in the local directory `./inventree_static`.
+By default, static files are stored in the local directory `/home/inventree/static`.
 This directory should be changed by specifying the `static_root` option in the config file based on the particular installation requirements.

 Alternatively this location can be specified with the `INVENTREE_STATIC_ROOT` environment variable.

 ### Uploaded File Storage

-By default, uploaded media files are stored in the local directory `./inventree_media`.
+By default, uploaded media files are stored in the local directory `/home/inventree/media`.
 This directory should be changed by specifying the `media_root` option in the config file based on the particular installation requirements.

 Alternatively this location can be specified with the `INVENTREE_MEDIA_ROOT` environment variable.

 ### Backup Location

-The default behaviour of the database backup is to generate backup files for database tables and media files to the user's temporary directory.
+The default behaviour of the database backup is to generate backup files for database tables and media files to `/home/inventree/backup`.
 The target directory can be overridden by setting the `backup_dir` parameter in the config file.

 Alternatively this location can be specified with the `INVENTREE_BACKUP_DIR` environment variable.